 - Do not spam.
 Do not flood, spam, or post pyramid schemes or junk mail.

 - Be a law-abiding citizen.
 If you are not sure that what you are about to say is legal, hold off and check.
 If GreatSchools is notified that illegal activity is being encouraged in our community, we will alert law-enforcement officials.
 You agree that you will not violate any international, U.S. federal or state law.

 - Do not impersonate others or misrepresent who you are.
 Do not impersonate any person or entity, and do not misrepresent your affiliation with any entity.
 Please be aware that members may claim expertise or status (legal, medical, etc.) that they do not possess; use discretion in following any advice.

 - Do not repost deleted content.
 Do not repost something that was deleted from the community.
 These posts will be deleted as well, and posting privileges may be removed for members who repost deleted content.

-- Do not post links to sites that violate our guidelines.
+- Do not post links to sites.

 - Report a problem.
 If you see a review that you believe violates our guidelines, you can alert our moderators by using the “Report review” button located under each review.
 We will look into the matter within 48 hours of the report.

 - When you post on GreatSchools.org you are giving us permission to use your content.
 By posting your comments on GreatSchools, you give us a fully paid, royalty-free, irrevocable, perpetual, transferable, worldwide right and license (with the right to sublicense) to use, copy, modify, publicly perform, publicly display, reformat, translate, excerpt (in whole or in part) and distribute the content from your post and to prepare derivative works of, or incorporate into other works, such content, in any manner and medium.

 - We do not review all posts.
 However, we do have the right to remove any post at any time and without notice.